What the Modern Enterprise Should Know About B2B Integration

 - Service vendors

 So why do we need B2B integration?
-For one, every organization takes its own approach to exchanging files and messages with their trading partners.
-That means each business uses a distinct mix of systems, cloud, and applications that require various format, B2B protocols, and security and governance considerations.
+For one, every organization takes its own approach to exchanging files and messages with its trading partners.
+That means each business uses a distinct mix of systems, cloud, and applications that require various formats, B2B protocols, and security and governance considerations.
 B2B integration helps these disparate technologies – which don’t inherently communicate with each other – communicate and seamlessly exchange business-critical information within and across business lines.

 The ultimate goal of B2B integration, then, is to improve external logistic workflows and system integration throughout the supply chain and the value chain.
-But B2B integration also sets the table for end-to-end process execution – including business process management (BPM), supply chain visibility, and global community management – for comprehensive control of your important business data exchanges
+But B2B integration also sets the table for end-to-end process execution – including business process management (BPM), supply chain visibility, and global community management – for comprehensive control of your important business data exchanges.

 How Does B2B Integration Work?